Todd Duncan

 Robert Todd Duncan (February 12, 1903 – February 28, 1998) was an American baritone opera singer and actor.
-One of the first African-Americans to sing with a major opera company, Duncan is also noted for appearing as Porgy in the premier production of Porgy and Bess (1935).
+One of the first Black Americans to sing with a major opera company, Duncan is also noted for appearing as Porgy in the premier production of Porgy and Bess (1935).

 Early life

 Duncan was born February 12, 1903, in Danville, Kentucky, to John and Lettie (Cooper) Duncan.
 They were married in Danville 1901, he being born in Danville, and she born in Frankfort.
 John was a garage owner and Lettie was a music teacher.
 He obtained his musical training at Butler University in Indianapolis with a B.A. in music followed by an M.A. from Columbia University Teachers College.

 Career

 In 1934, Duncan debuted in Pietro Mascagni's Cavalleria rusticana at the Mecca Temple in New York with the Aeolian Opera, a black opera company.
+While working in New York he studied singing privately with Sidney Dietch.

 Duncan was George Gershwin's personal choice as the first performer of the role of Porgy in Porgy and Bess in 1935 and played the role more than 1,800 times.
 He led the cast during the Washington run of Porgy and Bess at the National Theatre in 1936, to protest the theatre's policy of segregation.
 Duncan stated that he "would never play in a theater which barred him from purchasing tickets to certain seats because of his race."
 Eventually management would give into the demands and allow for the first integrated performance at National Theatre.
 Duncan was also the first performer for the role of Stephen Kumalo in Kurt Weill's Lost in the Stars which opened on Broadway at the Music Box Theatre on October 30, 1949, and closed on July 1, 1950, after 281 performances.

 In 1938, Duncan appeared on the London stage at the Theatre Royal, Drury Lane in C.B.Cochran's musical production The Sun Never Sets.
 The cast included fellow American Adelaide Hall, Leslie Banks, Edna Best and Stewart Granger.
 The musical was adapted by Pat Wallace and Guy Bolton from various stories written by Edgar Wallace and the show included original music by Cole Porter.
 Costumes were designed by Elizabeth Haffenden.
 One of the numbers Duncan sang was 'River God'.
 After the London run closed, Duncan and Adelaide Hall from the original cast toured Britain with the production.